Enneagram Passions: The emotional energy supporting ego fixation

 Type 3: Deceit involves taking on a persona that appeals to an intended audience.
 "I have difficulty knowing who I am separate from the image I'm presenting."

 Type 4: Envy is a one-sided comparison between the positives of others and the negatives of oneself.
 "What's lacking in me that I don't have what they have?"

 Type 5: Avarice is a hoarding of resources and minimizing of needs in order to avoid intrusions.
 "I can avoid entanglements by managing my resources."

 Type 6: Fear arises from a sense of uncertainty and doubt within.
 "I scan others and the world around me to locate dangers and find something to reassure me."

 Type 7: Gluttony of the mind is the pull felt toward interesting possibilities.
 "Why get mired in boredom or discomfort when pleasurable alternatives are available?"

-Type 8: An excess of energy that needs to be released through activity and expression.
+Type 8: Excess of expansive energy that needs to be released through activity and expression.
 "This energy feels natural for me but I may have to sit on it when others find it too much."

 Type 9: Laziness is a difficulty with defining and accomplishing goals.
 "I tend to go along with what others are doing and lose myself in routine and comfort."